paravsingla/payingmyrent/_pages/about.md

 I started this blog on Apr 5th, 2020, but the posts have the dates on which I wrote them in my journal.
 I'll keep only the relevant portions of my journal entries here.

-I hope I inspire you to embark on a similar journey towards actualizing a life that you desire.

-Feel free to reach out to me.
-You can mail me at hello@paravsingla.com
+I write this blog mostly so I can see my progress but if you're reading this, I hope I inspire you to take action.